open-mmlab/playground/label_anything/readme.md

 After that, go to Settings and click Add Model to add the OpenMMLabPlayGround backend inference service.
 Set the URL http://localhost:8003 for the SAM backend inference service, enable Use for interactive preannotations, and click Validate and Save.

-⚠If you can't execute successfully in this step, probably due to the long loading time of the model, which causes the connection to the backend to time out, please re-execute the part that has been skipped in step 2 and restart the SAM backend service.
+⚠If you are unable to execute successfully at this step, probably due to the long model loading time, which causes the connection to the backend to time out, please re-execute `export ML_TIMEOUT_SETUP=40` (linux) or `set ML_TIMEOUT_SETUP=40` (windows) and restart the `label-studio start` SAM backend reasoning service.

 ![image](https://user-images.githubusercontent.com/25839884/233836727-568d56e3-3b32-4599-b0a8-c20f18479a6a.png)